amslemp/Machine_Learning/Appointment Analysis/README.md

 This is a *natural experiment* in that the conditions for the experiement are determined by factors outside of the control of the advising office.
 In this case, the two groups are those who did not recieve a follow up email or phone call and those that did.
 The control group is the students who did not receive a follow-up email or phone call, while the experimental group is the students that did receive follow up contacts.

+Note, this data includes student information and therefore, due to FERPA laws, the raw data files cannot be included.

 **The Response**

 The response variable indicates whether the studnet is enrolled in the next semester or not.